-So whether you’re looking for a quick snack or a tasty side dish, air fryer potato wedges are the perfect choice.
+So whether you’re looking for a quick snack or a tasty side dish, this air fryer potato wedges recipe is the perfect choice.
 With their crispy texture and delicious flavor, they’re sure to become a family favorite in no time!
 And with our expert tips and tricks, you’ll be able to make the perfect batch every time.
-These easy air fryer potato wedges make the perfect side dish for so many recipes.
+These easy homemade air fryer potato wedges are the perfect side dish for so many recipes.

-What are the best potatoes for these potato wedges-
+What are the best potatoes to make potato wedges-

 When it comes to making potato wedges, not all potatoes are created equal.
 Some varieties are better suited to this dish than others.
 Here are some of the best potatoes for making potato wedges:

 Russet potatoes are the most popular type of potato for making potato wedges.
 They’re high in starch, which gives them a fluffy texture when cooked.
 They also have a neutral flavor that works well with a variety of seasonings.